meramo/docker-drupal/README.md

 # Prerequisites

+1. Command line access.
-1. Docker and Docker Compose installed on a host machine.
+2. Docker and Docker Compose installed on a host machine.

-2. Git installed on a host machine (although it's not needed for the environment to run).
+3. Git installed on a host machine (although it's not needed for the environment to run).

 # Installation

 ### First-time project setup

-1. Run `./scripts/build-tools-install.sh` to install Composer and the Drupal code along with their dependencies.
-If the script refuses to run, execute `chmod a+x ./scripts/build-tools-install.sh` first.
+1. Run `./scripts/install.sh` to install Composer and the Drupal code along with their dependencies.
+If the script refuses to run, execute `chmod a+x ./scripts/install.sh` first.

 2. From the folder root run `docker-compose-up -d`.

 3. Visit http://localhost:8888 in your browser.

 4. Install Drupal.
+When connecting to MySQL, replace the `localhost` host name with `mysql`.

 # Customization

 tbd

-# Working with Docker
+# Accessing containers and managing data

-To login to specific container (i.e. `mysql`) use `docker-compose exec mysql bash`
+To login to specific container (i.e. `mysql`) use `docker-compose exec mysql bash`.
+Then you should be able to login to mysql shell with `myslq -u root -pdrupal`